munificent/craftinginterpreters/book/functions.md

 This rule requires at least one argument expression, followed by zero or more other expressions, each preceded by a comma.
-To handle zero-argument calls, the `call` rule itself considers the entire `arguments` production optional.
+To handle zero-argument calls, the `call` rule itself considers the entire `arguments` production to be optional.

 I admit, this seems more grammatically awkward than you'd expect for the incredibly common "zero or more comma-separated things" pattern.
 There are some